Madkunt/splendid-elm/products/plant9.md

     - name: 'twitter:image'
       value: images/plant9-lg.jpg
       relativeUrl: true
+description: >-
-description: 'This Course Will Provide You With The basics You Need '
+  This Course Will Provide You With The Basic Skill You Need To Implement Blockchain Technology Into Your Farming Practice.
 title: Blockchain Basics
 ---